sachinkumaraman23/WEBTECHONOLOGY/README.md

 # WEBTECHONOLOGY

-Adding a brief description for your photography website project on GitHub can help visitors understand what your project is about and what its purpose or features are.
-Here's an example of how you could structure your project description:

 Photography Website
 This project is a photography website that showcases a collection of my photography work.
 It's built using HTML, CSS, and JavaScript to create a visually appealing and interactive experience for visitors.